-On February 8, 2018, we refinanced the Term Loan Facility with a new \$1,267.0 million senior secured term loan facility (the "New Term Loan Facility") by entering into the Third Amendment Agreement to the Term Loan Facility, which amended and restated the Term Loan Facility.
-The New Term Loan Facility bears interest at a floating rate of LIBOR (with a zero percent minimum LIBOR floor) plus 2.50% per annum and matures in February 2025, effectively lowering the interest rate margin and extending the maturity of our senior secured term loan facility.
-The New Term Loan Facility requires scheduled quarterly amortization payments, each equal to 0.25% of the original principal amount of the loans under the New Term Loan Facility.
+On February 8, 2018, we refinanced the 2016 Term Loan Facility with a new \$1,267.0 million senior secured term loan facility (the "Term Loan Facility") by entering into the Third Amendment Agreement to the 2016 Term Loan Facility, which amended and restated the 2016 Term Loan Facility.
+Pursuant to the Third Amendment Agreement, the Term Loan Facility accrued interest at a floating rate of LIBOR (with a zero percent minimum LIBOR floor) plus 2.50% per annum and was scheduled to mature in February 2025.
+The Term Loan Facility requires scheduled quarterly amortization payments, each equal to 0.25% of the original principal amount of the loans under the Term Loan Facility.